 Aga Khan Foundation, The School for Field Studies

 Kenya recognises over sixty different languages, with Swahili and English being the national standard and the official languages.
-However, in Kenyan universities, most programmes and courses are taught in English and applicants from non-English speaking countries will be required to deliver a certificate stating a high level of English proficiency, such as Test of English as a Foreign Language (TOEFL), or PTE Academic.
+However, in Kenyan universities, most programmes and courses are taught in English and applicants from non-English speaking countries will be required to deliver a certificate stating a high level of English proficiency, such as TOEFL, IELTS, and others.

 Develop your academic English language skills in order to meet the English language requirements at Kenyan universities offering degree studies for international students.
 Choose an English language school anywhere in the world and pick your preferred English exam preparation course from diverse language course options